stevenremenapp/bpl/README.md

 Scavenger Hunt created for BPL's Summer Reading open house.
 The idea is to encourage people to explore the renovated library and participate in group events as well.

-Get info (and codes to advance!) here and see it live [here](https://stevenremenapp.github.io/bpl/).
+Download info (and codes to advance!) [here](https://github.com/stevenremenapp/bpl/blob/master/Info.docx) and see it live [here](https://stevenremenapp.github.io/bpl/).